earthly/website/blog/_posts/2023-05-31-abstract-base-classes-python.md

 We have seen that the `StringOnlyMeta` metaclass can be used to ensure that objects are only instantiated with strings, by checking the arguments passed to the constructor and raising a `TypeError` if any argument is not a string.
 Therefore, the `StringOnlyMeta` customizes the behavior of the other classes that inherit from it.

-In summary, we, therefore, see that metaclasses are used to customize the behavior of classes in Python.
+In summary, we see that metaclasses are used to customize the behavior of classes in Python.
 ABCs are special classes that are used as blueprints for other classes, and they are defined using the `abc.ABC` metaclass.

 ## Implementing ABCs